pharmaverse/risk.assessr/README.md

 When you install or load packages, R will:

-First check the RSPM repository for CRAN/Bioconductor packages Then look in the INTERNAL repository for internal-specific packages Finally, search INTERNAL_RSPM if packages aren't found in the previous locations
+First check the RSPM repository for CRAN/Bioconductor packages.
+Then look in the INTERNAL repository for internal-specific packages.
+Finally, search INTERNAL_RSPM if packages aren't found in the previous locations

 ``` r
 # for local tar.gz R package